DeadDude-glitch/HoeWarmIsHetInDelft/README.md

 2. Write an appropriate dockerfile to containerize the script developed in point 1
 3. Write a simple pipeline on [GitLab](https://www.gitlab.com) that builds the container above and then executes it.

-Note:
->"We’ll review the code based on clarity and correctness.
-It is important for the code to be robust, run correctly in a pipeline environment and to be easily troubleshootable by other DevOps engineers."
+>We’ll review the code based on clarity and correctness.
+It is important for the code to be robust, run correctly in a pipeline environment and to be easily troubleshootable by other DevOps engineers.

 ## TODO